Donkey Kong 64: Design

 The strong emphasis on collectibles was a design choice made at the request of Rare co-founder Tim Stamper to distinguish Donkey Kong 64 from Banjo-Kazooie.
 According to director George Andreas, "I'd always go back to him and say 'Here's some' and he'd go 'No, more things.
 Retrospectively, Andreas commented that he should have reined himself in; particularly, he would have liked to unify the color-coded banana system.
 Rare attempted to differentiate Donkey Kong 64 from Banjo-Kazooie through its variety of playable characters, cinematic set-pieces, and bombastic boss battles.
 According to Andreas, Donkey Kong creator Shigeru Miyamoto was appalled when he saw Donkey Kong shoot a realistic shotgun used as a placeholder during a pre-release demonstration, and quickly sketched the coconut gun used in the final game.

 A removed feature, "Stop 'N' Swop", allowed data to be transferred from Banjo-Kazooie to Donkey Kong 64 to unlock in-game bonuses.
-During development, Rare discovered the Nintendo 64 retained flash memory for several seconds after a cartridge's removal.
-They implemented a hot swapping feature whereby removing the Donkey Kong 64 cartridge and quickly inserting the Banjo-Kazooie cartridge, while the former's memory was still in the console, would unlock bonus content.
+During development, Rare discovered the Nintendo 64's memory retained data for several seconds after a cartridge's removal.
+They implemented a hot swapping feature whereby removing the Donkey Kong 64 cartridge and quickly inserting the Banjo-Kazooie cartridge, while the data of the former was still in memory, would unlock bonus content.
 Nintendo requested Stop 'N' Swop's removal when Rare submitted Donkey Kong 64 for approval.
-Nintendo was concerned the Nintendo 64 would not retain RDRAM long enough for the feature to work and that it could potentially damage consoles.
-Specifically, Nintendo 64 models produced after Banjo-Kazooies release reduced the amount of time the console retained flash memory, making Stop 'N' Swop nearly impossible to activate as intended.
+Nintendo was concerned the Nintendo 64 would not reliably retain the data for long enough for the feature to work and that it could potentially damage consoles.
+Specifically, Nintendo 64 models produced after Banjo-Kazooies release reduced the amount of time the console retained memory, making Stop 'N' Swop nearly impossible to activate as intended.

-Donkey Kong 64 was the first of two games to require the Nintendo 64's Expansion Pak, the other being The Legend of Zelda: Majora’s Mask.
-The expansion pack is a console RAM upgrade bundled with the game.
+Donkey Kong 64 was the first of two games to require the Nintendo 64's Expansion Pak, the other being The Legend of Zelda: Majora's Mask.
+The Expansion Pak was a console RAM upgrade bundled with the game.
 The Expansion Pak was previously used to power optional higher-resolution graphics, but in the case of Donkey Kong 64, it was marketed as improving the frame rate and rendering of objects at a distance.
-Chris Marlow, who was working on Conker's Bad Fur Day (2001) at the time, claimed that Rare could not resolve a bug that occurred without the Expansion Pak and thus they were forced, at great expense, to bundle the game with the memory upgrade.
+Chris Marlow, then working on Conker's Bad Fur Day (2001), claimed that Rare could not resolve a bug that occurred without the Expansion Pak and thus were forced, at great expense, to bundle the game with the memory upgrade.
 However, Stevenson called Marlow's story a "myth" and said that the decision to use the Expansion Pak was made early.
 Though such a bug did exist toward the end of development, according to Stevenson, the Expansion Pak was not the solution for the problem and it was not introduced for that reason.
 According to Stevenson, the Expansion Pak was used to power the dynamic lighting system.
 Nintendo stated that the choice to bundle, rather than selling the accessory separately, would avoid consumer confusion.